 YOUR (AND OUR) SAFETY FIRST

-There are some strict conditions and prerequisites before a diver becomes elidgible to dive solo with Pure Diving Aruba:
+There are some strict conditions and prerequisites before a diver becomes eligible to dive solo with Pure Diving Aruba:

 - You have PADI Self-Reliant Diver, SDI Solo Diver or equivalent certification.
-We teach this course at Pure Diving Aruba.
+We teach the SDI Solo Diver course at Pure Diving Aruba.

 - You are willing to submit to a pre-dive interview with one of our solo diving instructors.